sequana/sequana_pipeline_template/{{cookiecutter.project_slug}}/README.rst

   conda activate sequana_{{cookiecutter.name}}

-A third option is to install the pipeline with pip method (see above) and use singularity as explained afterwards.
+A third option is to install the pipeline with pip method (see above) and use apptainer / singularity as explained afterwards.

 Usage